Master Equation for a Quantum Gas of Polarizable Particles in Cavities: Lindblad master equation in the adiabatic limit and beyond

-We now turn to the regime of strong cavity-mediated interactions that can give rise to interesting collective phenomena, such as self-organization~\cite{Mivehvar2021Cavity}, the Dicke phase transition of CQED~\cite{Baumann2010Dicke}, and time crystals~\cite{Kessler:2021,Kongkhambut:2022}, to name a few.
-In particular, by strong interactions we will denote the regime when the atomic dynamics can be dominated by the effective cavity-mediated potentials.
-This regime is typically accompanied by relatively large intracavity photon numbers, rendering approaches that treat the cavity modes as a very weak perturbation inadequate.
-While mean-field descriptions go beyond the perturbative regime and have been successfully employed to study such phenomena, they inherently neglect cavity-induced atom-atom correlations, e.g., essential for describing correlated phases of matter~\cite{Lin:2019,Klinder:2015, Halati:2024}.
-The atom-only master equation developed in this work overcomes these limitations, thus enabling the study of the quantum dynamics and offering the possibility to derive simplified models that are amenable to analytic treatments [see Fig.~\ref{fig:1}(d)].
+Our goal is to describe the regime of strong cavity-mediated interactions, in which collective phenomena emerge, such as self-organization~\cite{Mivehvar2021Cavity}, the Dicke phase transition of CQED~\cite{Baumann2010Dicke}, and time crystals~\cite{Kessler:2021,Kongkhambut:2022}, to name some prominent examples.
+This regime is typically accompanied by relatively large intracavity photon numbers, rendering perturbative treatments of the coupling with the cavity modes inadequate.
+While mean-field descriptions go beyond the perturbative regime and have been successfully employed to study such phenomena, they inherently neglect cavity-induced atom-atom correlations, that are essential for describing correlated phases of matter~\cite{Lin:2019,Klinder:2015, Halati:2025a, Halati:2025b}.
+The atom-only master equation developed in this work overcomes these limitations, thus enabling the study of genuine quantum dynamics and offering the possibility to derive simplified models that are amenable to analytic treatments and more efficient numerical treatments.
+It extends the parameter regime of validity and covers the area of Fig.~\ref{fig:1}(d).

-In this section, we first derive the atom-only master equation in the strong-coupling limit; the details of the derivation are provided in Appendix~\ref{App:A}.
+In this section, we first derive the atom-only master equation based on a time-scale separation, that permits us to implement an adiabatic expansion; the details of the derivation are provided in Appendix~\ref{App:A}.
 Then, we test its predictions for the Bose-Hubbard model of cavity QED by a systematic comparison with the full optomechanical model.